NicoHadas/CardiacArrest_Mortality_Predictive_Model/README.md

 ## Key Deliverables
 - Code for model training, testing, and evaluation
 - Documentation detailing data preprocessing, feature engineering, and model evaluation
 - Insights into significant predictors and their clinical relevance

+### Initial_Data_Analysis
+- Includes exploratory and descriptive analysis of the ICU MIMIC-IV data that will be used for modelling.

+### Feature_Engineering_and_Preprocessing
+- Details the extraction and engineering for 27 features that will be used to predict CA mortality

+### Modelling
+- Hypertuned XGBoost model to predict CA mortality ibn ICU patients